piknotech/gnimag/Documentation/Modularisation.md

 A game is high-level module which has access to all the aforementioned frameworks provided by the _gnimag_ project.

-_gnimag_ itself is a command-line tool which just calls the entry point of whatever game it wants to play.
-In addition, _gnimag_ provides actual implementations for the interfaces that `Image` and `Tapping` are defining: _gnimag_ contains components that interact with the Mac screen and with the mouse.
-For example, `WindowInteractor`s let _gnimag_ read content from and perform taps on specific windows, like screen-sharing applications.
+_gnimag-cli_ is a command-line tool which just calls the entry point of whatever game it wants to play.
+In addition, _gnimag-cli_ provides actual implementations for the interfaces that `Image` and `Tapping` are defining: _gnimag-cli_ contains components that interact with the Mac screen and with the mouse.
+For example, `WindowInteractor`s let _gnimag-cli_ read content from and perform taps on specific windows, like screen-sharing applications.